-What Is Electroneum and How Does It Work?
+What is Electroneum & How Does it Work? - ETN for Beginners

 Electroneum, also known as ETN, is a user-friendly and mobile-oriented cryptocurrency, which allows for instant transactions through its native system and has many users.

 The project was launched in September 2017 and has a reputation for being the first cryptocurrency based in the UK after it accumulated $40 million for its ICO funding.

 The cryptocurrency is a payment and exchange token that has a total circulation of 21 billion that will never be increased — the current circulating supply stands at 17.84 billion.
 ETN is used to send or receive payments, which can be done in person or through remote means.

 When we contrast this with fiat currency transactions that can take up to several days to complete, ETN can be transferred to just about anyone in the world instantaneously and best of all, at virtually no cost at all, which is one of the main benefits of Electroneum.

 ETN can also be stored in several ways, and these are a digital wallet also known as a hot wallet, or a paper wallet known as cold storage.